 The Brotherhood's net obligation in respect of long-term employee benefits is the amount of future benefit that employees have earned in return for their service in the current and prior periods plus related on-costs.
-That benefit is discounted to determine its present value.
+That benefit is discounted to determine its present value using corporate bond rates.
 Remeasurements are recognised in profit or loss in the period in which they arise.